alegonz/baikal/README.md

     - It can be either of the following:
         - A single array-like object (in the case of a single input)
         - A list of array-like objects (in the case of multiple inputs)
         - A dictionary mapping DataPlaceholders (or their names) to array-like objects.
+The keys must be among the inputs passed at instantiation.
 - `y` (optional): Target data (dependent variables).
     - It can either of the following:
+        - None (in the case all steps are either non-trainable and/or unsupervised learning steps)
-        - A single array-like object (in the case of a single output)
+        - A single array-like object (in the case of a single target)
-        - None (in the case the single output is associated to a non-trainable or unsupervised learning step)
-        - A list of array-like objects or None (in the case of multiple outputs)
+        - A list of array-like objects (in the case of multiple targets)
-        - A dictionary mapping DataPlaceholders (or their names) to array-like objects or None.
+        - A dictionary mapping DataPlaceholders (or their names) to array-like objects.
+The keys must be among the targets passed at instantiation.
-    - If passed as a dictionary, you can also include target data required by intermediate steps not specified in the model outputs.
-- `extra_targets` (optional): Target data required by intermediate steps not specified in the model outputs.
-    - If specified, it must be a dictionary mapping DataPlaceholders (or their names) to array-like objects or None.
-    - While contents of `extra_targets` can be included in the contents of `y`, this separate argument exists to pass target data to nested models.

-It is important to note that **baikal** pipelines are made of complex, heterogenous, non-differentiable steps (e.g. a whole RandomForestClassifier, with its own internal learning algorithm), so there's no some magic automatic differentiation that backpropagates the target information from the outputs to the appropriate steps, so we must specify which step needs which targets directly.

 ### 4. Use the model